Skip to main content

 Setting generic parameter bounds

-Bounds specify what a type must be able to do.
-They're requirements written as traits that restrict which types can be used with generic code.
+Bounds define what a type must do.
+You express them as traits that restrict which types your generic code accepts.

-• With generics, the most permissive trait bound is AnyType.
-It places no behavioral requirements on a type and serves as the least restrictive bound available.
+• The most permissive bound is AnyType.
+It places no behavioral requirements on a type and serves as the least restrictive option.

-• ImplicitlyDestructible is another baseline trait.
-It is the base trait for types that require lifetime management using destructors.
-Any type that needs cleanup when it goes out of scope should implement this trait.
-Generic code that stores or owns values often relies on it.
+• ImplicitlyDestructible is a common baseline for types with lifetimes.
+It marks types that need cleanup when they go out of scope.
+Generic code that stores or owns values often requires it.

-Examples throughout this page use trait composition (like Equatable & Copyable) to spell out the features their algorithms depend on.
-Each trait defines required API elements that types used from call sites must provide.
+Examples on this page use trait composition (such as Equatable & Copyable) to declare the exact capabilities an algorithm needs.
+Each trait defines required API elements that concrete types must provide at the call site.

 Basic generics: compare two lists

-Consider comparing two lists to test if they contain the same values in the same order.
+Consider comparing two lists to test whether they contain the same values in the same order.

-You could write a separate implementation for each element type used in lists.
-Or you could write a single generic function that works for any list whose elements can be compared.
+You could write a separate implementation for each element type.
+Or you can write one generic function that works for any list whose elements support the operations you need.

 if len(lhs) != len(rhs): return False